rgo/homebrew-darktable/README.md

 Or `brew tap rgo/homebrew-darktable` and then `brew install darktable`.

+*WARNING:* To avoid database incompatibilities when you're testing master or HEAD versions [execute darktable database in memory](#i-already-have-it-installed-but-i-want-to-to-test-it) (read below).

 ### I want to try new devevelopments/features from master branch

 First of all, unlink your current darktable version installed: `brew unlink darktable`